nfrontero20/Class-Notes-Introduction-to-Bioinformatics-for-Biologists/Bash.md

   - `-l`:  Short for "long format".
 Provides additional columns, from left to right, file permissions, owner, group, size (bytes), last modification time.
   - `-h`: Provides unit suffixes for file sizes.
   - `-a`: Prints hidden files that start with a `.`.  **Caution:** Do not change these files!
+* `mkdir [directory_name]`: Short for "make directory".
+Creates a directory.
+* `cd [file_path]`: Short for "change directory".
+Changes the current working directory according to the new file path given.